About This Statistic

-The graph shows the countries and regions with the highest number of fatal civil airliner accidents from 1945 through October 21, 2013.
-The United States is the country with the highest number of fatal civil airliner accidents, with 763 civil airliner accidents.
+This graph shows the countries and regions with the highest number of fatal civil airliner accidents from 1945 through April 18, 2017.
+At 813, the United States is the country with the highest number of fatal civil airliner accidents.
 According to the source, military accidents, corporate jets, hijackings (and other criminal occurrences) are not included in the statistic.